Check out our Cortex YouTube channel with over 140 micro-learning videos for leaders.

 How response able is your team for different types of potential scenarios?

 Platinum Rule – A shift from the Golden Rule, which says to treat people the way YOU want to be treated.
 Treat others as THEY would like to be treated is known as the Platinum rule.
 This rule requires gaining an understanding of the other person’s motivations and preferences, instead of assuming they are the same as your own.

 I may love when people are direct so if I follow the golden rule of treating others how I would like to be treated I am direct with others.
 Well, not everyone likes directness.
 In fact, some people would see directness as curt and unkind.

 You may love to receive a big hug from other people and someone else may cring from hugs.

 Actually, treating others the way you would like to be treated is all about the fact that you want to be treated the way you prefer so why not take the time to discover other people’s preferences so you can live by the platinum rule and treat them the way THEY would like to be treated?

 Your Should Library

-Should library – is based in a your Values .
-Values are your standards of behavior; your judgment of what is important in life.
-We tend to should all over ourselves and other people.
-We should be healthier, prettier, richer, more successful at work, better mother’s, father’s, daugthers, sons.
+Your should library is filled with volumes of deep biases that were built through your experiences.
+Values are your standards of behavior.
+They are your judgment of what is important in life.
+We tend to “should all over ourselves and other people”.
+We should be healthier, prettier, richer, more successful at work, better mothers, fathers, daugthers, or sons.